 Brookfield Senior Living in Hot Springs is different.

-We are a certified Level II Assisted Living Facility in Hot Springs, Arkansas that can provide a more thorough level of care than Level I facilities.
+certified Level II Assisted Living Facility in Hot Springs, Arkansas that can provide a more thorough level of care than Level I facilities.
 However, we also offer the inviting, comfortable atmosphere of a personal home.

 Facilities designated as Level I Assisted Living aren’t allowed to accept residents who require a nursing home level of care.